jorgeb1980/XMLSpreadsheetGenerator/XMLSpreadsheetGenerator/XMLSpreadsheetGenerator/LibreOffice_fix/readme.txt

 LOCAL_DIRECTORY/share/xslt/export/spreadsheetml/*.xsl

 Do a backup of your original files if you replace them with the fix!!
-I have tried the fix with Open Office 4.0.1 and it seems to work nice, at least as far as I need it.
+I have tried the fix with Libre Office 4.1.4.2 and Open Office 4.0.1 and it seems to work nice, at least as far as I need it.